marcelpeyton/Content-Management-Systems-CMS-/README.md

 # Content-Management-Systems-CMS- <img align="right" src="https://img.shields.io/badge/License-MIT-blue"></img>
 ## Description
 Create a database for employees, departments, and their managers.
+Using iqurier, this is all done in a command-line interface.

 ## Table of Contents